Different Types of Lawnmower

 Typically robotic mowers are used for larger residential gardens and are good alternatives to larger petrol or cordless lawnmowers.

 There are many places in which to buy a new Flymo lawnmower this summer.
-One of the easiest and quickest ways to buy a new Flymo lawnmower is via the Official Flymo WebShop.
+One of the easiest and quickest ways to buy a new Flymo lawnmower is here from our Official Flymo WebShop.

 Not only can you buy a range of excellent hover, rotary and robotic lawnmowers – but you can also purchase genuine spare parts for your existing Flymo lawnmower like lawnmower blades.